JankyMouse/AA3DMZ/README.md

 Briefing Document: JM_AA3DMZ (3D Battle System Compatibility Patch) Plugin Overview:

 The JM_AA3DMZ plugin, developed by JankyMouse, is a compatibility and cross-feature adaptation patch.
-Its primary purpose is to integrate and enhance the functionality between three core plugins: MZ3D V.9.2.7 (by Cutievirus), AlphaABSZ (by Kage Desu), and OmniMove (by Cutievirus).
-The plugin is currently in beta, at version 0.7.
+Its primary purpose is to integrate and enhance the functionality between three core plugins: MZ3D V.9.2.8 (by Cutievirus), AlphaABSZ 0.9.4.1 (by Kage Desu), and OmniMove (by Cutievirus).
+The plugin is currently in release, at version 0.9.

 Main Themes & Objectives: